munonzito/bubbleai_privacy_policy/README.md

 Privacy Policy
-munoncode built the Bubble AI: GPT for Every App app as an Ad Supported app.
+munoncode built the Bubble AI: GPT for Every App app as a Freemium app.
 This SERVICE is provided by munoncode at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.